theresiavr/relevance-aware-item-fairness-measures-recsys/README.md

 }
 ```

-If you use the code for the exposure-based fairness measures in `metrics.py` (FairWORel), please cite our the following work and the original papers proposing the measures.
+If you use the code for the exposure-based fairness measures in `metrics.py` (FairWORel), please cite the following work and the original papers proposing the measures.

 ```BibTeX
 @article{10.1145/3631943,